viktorteren/Seto/README.md

 ./TS_splitter <file_path> M <optional_flags>
 ```

-Statistics are stored into *'stats.csv'* file (in the root folder, or in case of execution with benchmark.sh in the execution folder such as *'cmake-build-debug'*).
+Statistics are stored into *'stats.csv'* file (in the folder from where the code is run).
 The file contains the following data:
 - file name
 - time region generation
 - time decomposition